 Names like this trivialize the existence of the code.
 A.B. = 1-2.
 Failing to recognize this simple pattern is extremely effective in keeping the code hidden from the attention of the masses.

 Why does B.O., 2-15, fit the code?
 Well, why is B.O., "body odor", a phrase?
 B.O. means something specific, and to put it elegantly, it means just what its initials say.
 It was decided that Baltimore is a city whose image is projected accurately by these initials.
 It was also decided the phrase B.O. should bring to mind something which is bad to have, body odor.

 People often wonder why the American baseball championship is called the World Series, although it's only a national contest.
-The answer to this question is trivial for those in the know (like you).
-Like many titles, it's an inside joke, a subversive reference to the code designed to tease the people.
-W.S.
-(23-19) is a crucial pair of initials which exemplifies the principals of the Legion themselves.
+Answering to this question is easy for someone in the know (like you).
+Like many titles, it's an inside joke, a subversive reference to the code, designed to tease the people.
+The pairing W.S.
+(23-19) also follows the "Rule of 3" and exemplifies the principals of the Legion themselves.
 The symbolism of each letter is related to the most important words which begin with that letter.
 For W, those are World and War.
 For S, it's Sex and Supremacy.